ToussaintJ/teklid-github-pages/_posts/2022-07-01-front-vs-back.md

 Server-side languages, like arcane runes, process user requests and conjure responses.
 PHP, Python, and others weave incantations to create dynamic experiences.
 It's like whispering secrets in a language only the server understands.

 ![Server Spells](/assets/images/server_spells.png)
-Generate the image of a server-side magician casting spells to handle user requests.

 ## The Great Convergence: Fullstack Alchemy